bparanj/crystal/computer/electronics/design/led-circuit.md

+Yes, an LED (Light Emitting Diode) has polarity.
+This means it has a positive and a negative side, and it will only allow current to flow in one direction.

+### Understanding LED Polarity

+1. **Anode (Positive Side):** The longer lead of an LED is typically the anode, or the positive side.
+This is the side that should be connected to the positive terminal of a power source.

+2. **Cathode (Negative Side):** The shorter lead is usually the cathode, or the negative side.
+This side should be connected to the negative terminal of the power source.

+3. **Internal Structure:** Internally, LEDs are designed with a semiconductor junction that emits light when current flows through it.
+Because they are diodes, they only conduct current in one direction (from anode to cathode).
+If the polarity is reversed, the LED will not emit light because current cannot flow through it.

+4. **Visual Indicators:** Some LEDs have a flat edge on the side of the cathode or a slightly larger internal element on the cathode side to help identify polarity.

+### Consequences of Incorrect Polarity

+If you connect an LED with incorrect polarity (reverse bias), it will not light up, and if a high enough reverse voltage is applied, the LED could be damaged.
+Therefore, it is crucial to connect an LED correctly to ensure it functions properly and avoid potential damage.

 The next step after the basic "Hello World" circuit would typically be a circuit that introduces a new concept or component while still being relatively simple.
 A perfect example of this is the LED circuit with a current-limiting resistor.
 Let's explore this:

 ```svg